Learn About Rewards-Based Crowdfunding

 History of Rewards-Based Crowdfunding

-- 1997: According to crowdfunding website Fundable, the history of crowdfunding began in 1997 when U.K. rock band, Marillion, financed their reunion tour via ArtistShare, a fan-funding website.
+According to the crowdfunding website Fundable, the history of crowdfunding began in 1997 when the U.K. rock band, Marillion, financed their reunion tour via ArtistShare, a fan-funding website.

-- 2006: Prosper, one of the pioneers in the peer-to-peer lending space, enables individuals to lend and borrow money outside of traditional banking channels.
+In 2006 Prosper, one of the pioneers in the peer-to-peer lending space enabled individuals to lend and borrow money outside of traditional banking channels.

-- 2011-2013: With crowdfunding in full bloom, President Obama passed the Jumpstart Our Business Startups (JOBS) Act in 2012.
-This paved the way for a real regulatory approach to protecting donors to crowdfunding projects and enabling businesses to turn to crowdfunding as a significant source of funding.
+With crowdfunding in full bloom, President Obama passed the Jumpstart Our Business Startups (JOBS) Act in 2012.
+This paved the way for a real regulatory approach to protecting donors to crowdfunding projects and enabling businesses to turn to crowdfund as a significant source of funding.

 Kickstarter is the largest rewards-based crowdfunding platform.
-According to the Kickstarter site, as of 2018:
+According to the Kickstarter site:

-- Donors had pledged over $4 billion million to projects on Kickstarter
+- Donors had pledged over $4 billion to projects on Kickstarter

-- 50 million total pledges have been made
+- Over 56 million total pledges have been made

 Popular Types of Crowdfunding Projects